Exercise 6: Design II

 Once again, there are rules.

 Note also that some tasks may be graded qualitatively.
 For those tasks, producing functioning code alone may not suffice.
-Instead, you must also show good judgement and design in your code in order to recieve full credit.
+Instead, you must also show good judgement and design in your code in order to receive full credit.
 Consider the guidelines we have discussed in class.

 A template for the project is available here.
 You should not add new files to the template or they will not be graded.
 All of your solutions should modify code in the lib/solutions directory.
 This helps automated checking for adhering to the rules.